deskree-inc/nanoservice-ts/README.md

 ## About The Project

-**nanoservice-ts** is an open-source framework designed to simplify backend development by enabling developers to implement the **modular architecture** effortlessly.
+**Blok** is an open-source framework designed to simplify backend development by enabling developers to implement the **modular architecture** effortlessly.
 Built with **TypeScript**, this framework helps you create lightweight, modular, and scalable backend systems that adhere to the **Single Responsibility Principle (SRP)**.

 By combining an intuitive API, programmatic workflow orchestration, and powerful tooling, blok allows you to focus on writing business logic while abstracting the complexities of infrastructure, scaling, and resource management.

 ### Key Highlights

-- **Nanoservices Architecture**: Divide backend logic into reusable, single-responsibility units that are easy to manage, scale, and debug.
+- **Modular Architecture**: Divide backend logic into reusable, single-responsibility units that are easy to manage, scale, and debug.
 - **Developer-Friendly Tools**: Use TypeScript-powered APIs, templates, and a CLI for quick project setup and workflow creation.
-- **Efficient and Scalable**: Built to support dynamic workflows with containerized execution and independent scalability for each nanoservice.
+- **Efficient and Scalable**: Built to support dynamic workflows with containerized execution and independent scalability for each blok.
 - **Community-Driven**: Collaborate, share, and benefit from a growing library of community-created nodes and workflows.

-### Why nanoservice-ts?
+### Why Blok?

-Modern backend development often suffers from over-engineered solutions, resource inefficiencies, and complex architectures. **nanoservice-ts** addresses these pain points by offering:
+Modern backend development often suffers from over-engineered solutions, resource inefficiencies, and complex architectures. **Blok** addresses these pain points by offering:

 - **Modular Design**: Reuse components across projects, reducing redundancy and improving productivity.
 - **Simplified Scaling**: Focus on scaling individual bloks based on real-time demands, optimizing resource usage.
 - **Flexibility**: Build workflows programmatically or using pre-built templates for common tasks like HTTP APIs, event processing, and scheduled jobs.

-With **nanoservice-ts**, backend development becomes modular, predictable, and future-proof, making it ideal for both small projects and large-scale systems.
+With **Blok**, backend development becomes modular, predictable, and future-proof, making it ideal for both small projects and large-scale systems.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>